Commitment + Clinical Leadership = Better Outcomes

 Fluoride is a mineral that is found primarily in our bones and teeth.
 Fluoride is used to strengthen our tooth enamel, which can help prevent cavities.

-There are many dental hygiene products that contain fluoride (such as toothpastes and mouthwash), however there are many other products with it as well.
+There are many dental hygiene products that contain fluoride (such as toothpaste and mouthwash), however, there are many other products with it as well.
 Make sure to check the labels of the products you’re using to make sure that they contain fluoride.

 Many dental offices can also perform fluoride treatments with gel or foam to help protect your teeth against cavities.
 Consider incorporating a fluoride treatment into your next dental visit to help add an extra layer of protection to your teeth.